 ABBA THE MOVIE

-1 Tiger - When Agnetha flashes her eyes, we are mesmerized!
+1 Tiger - When Agnetha flashes her eyes, I are mesmerized!
 The women are the stars.
 It makes for a more palatable situation.
 Agnetha and Frida serve as role models for young girls and provide fantasizing males with a veritable feast.

 2 Money Money Money - The Money Money Money video is always shown when finances are discussed.
 In The Movie, it is accompanied by scenes of merchandise being sold.
 Hype surrounded ABBA as it did Elvis and The Beatles.